WHERE WE ARE TODAY

 Can the proposed project accommodate more commercial?

-While it is in our interest to maximize the amount of retail space for the development, we believe that the current retail proposed is the right balance for the project and the community.
+While it is in our interest to maximize the amount of retail space for the development, we believe that the project alternative retail proposed is the right balance for the project and the community.
 The Tri-Valley Area currently has a healthy number of neighborhood retail centers, malls, and an outlet that covers many of the merchandising categories.
 Given the surrounding competition and the ever-changing retail environment, our proposed development is balanced with a mix of entertainment, culinary, service, home improvement, fitness, and hotel uses to provide the synergy needed for a successful development.

-How tall are the buildings?
+How tall are the commercial buildings?

 Our buildings range from 25 to 40 feet in height.
 The larger buildings would be on the Southern portion of the site, which is designed to be for regional serving uses.